tdiprima/threejs-testing/docs/optimization.md

 [Optimize Lots of Objects](https://threejs.org/manual/#en/optimize-lots-of-objects)

-To make sure we understand the data let's try to plot it in 2D.
+To make sure we understand the data, let's try to plot it in 2D.

 First some code to load the text file.